the-john/Image_Captioning/README.md

 - 2_Training.ipynb
 - 3_Inference.ipynb

 It took about eight hours to train the network.
+I used the (Microsoft COCO).[https://github.com/the-john/Image_Captioning/blob/master/Microsoft_COCO_Common_Objects_in_Context_1405_0312.pdf] data set.

 I tried to emulate, as much as possible, these two white papers:
 -